pmarkert/lambda-testing-framework/README.md

 $ SAVE_RESPONSES=true node_modules/.bin/mocha
 ```

-You will still get warnings the first time, however, the process wil save the response into the right location so that when you run the tests again, they should all pass.
+You will still get warnings the first time, however, the process will save the response into the right location so that when you run the tests again, they should all pass.

-The alexa-skill-tester will sets a global variable `global.TEST_MODE=true` when it runs your tests so that your application can choose to mock out other dependencies as necessary.
+The lambda-testing-framework will set a global variable `global.TEST_MODE=true` when it runs your tests so that your application can choose to mock out other dependencies as necessary.

 ## Tips
 I like to setup a sub-directory for each state supported by the Alexa skill I'm testing so that I can separate the events into those sub-directories.